mtralka/tralka.xyz/tralka.xyz/src/pages/toolbox.md

 ---

 Technologies, frameworks, and compilers are all *tools* to do a job, a means to an end.
-I may prefer Vue over React or JSON over TOML, but I'll always use the best tool for the job.
-I love adding tools my toolbox and learning new technologies as I go.
+I may prefer Vue over React or YAML over TOML, but I'll always use the best tool for the job.
+I love adding tools to my toolbox and learning new technologies as I go.

 <ResponsiveGrid class="justify-center" p="t-14" as="ul" >